Deep Agents

 When Text2SQL processes a query, it:

-1. Runs grounding - Introspects your database schema (tables, columns, relationships, indexes, constraints)
+1. Runs grounding - Introspects your database schema (tables, columns, relationships, indexes, constraints).

-5. Returns results - toSql() returns the SQL string; chat() streams the response with explanation
+5. Returns results - toSql() returns the SQL string; the chat() helper streams an end-user answer from indexed schema fragments, Text2SQL instructions, and sandbox query results.

 Environment Variables